Effective Date: June 30, 2023

 - Contact us for any reason

-Information gathered automatically.
-When you visit the Site, we may automatically collect information directly or through our third-party analytics providers.
-That information may include:
+When you visit the Site, we may automatically collect information directly from you or your devices, or through our third-party analytics providers.

 - Essential Cookies: These cookies are necessary for our Site to operate properly and enable you to use its features.